nickradford/nickradford.github.com/_posts/2013-08-17-hacking-away-at-angular-js.md

 On the list item, we see two attributes: `ng-repeat` and `ng-click`. `ng-repeat` will clones the `<li>` for each `post in posts` defined on the `$scope` by the `PostsController`, and the `ng-click` registers the click handler for when that DOM element is clicked.
 The click handler is also defined on the `$scope` by the controller.

 After the `ng-click`, you'll see {% raw %}`{{title}}`{% endraw %}, which is how we interpolate strings in Angular.

+The `PostsController` gets passed a `$scope` object.
+This is how you can expose variables to be used in the rendering of the page.

+What's really great here is that to render additional posts, all that needs to change is the `$scope`'s post attribute.
+Once that happens, the DOM will automatically update to show the added posts.
+Say goodbye to jQuery-spaghetti / heavy DOM manipulation code, and say hello to declarative views and insulated controllers which don't need to understand the view.

+Next time I'll be writing about reusable components using Angular.js.
+Feel free to leave me some love <sup>(or hate... however you feel)</sup> in the comments below.

 [angular]: http://angularjs.org
 [angular-img]: /images/angularjs.png